rouali98/zero_day/README.md

 <h2>Steps</h2>

-1.<h3>Install</h3> Git: If you haven't installed Git on your computer yet, make sure to do so.
+1.<h5>InstallGit:</h5> If you haven't installed Git on your computer yet, make sure to do so.
 You can download Git from the official website: git-scm.com.
 This is my first project using Git.
 I'm learning how to use version control and collaborating with others on software development.